 If you were previously the primary caregiver for your parent, transitioning to a more supporting role in their care can lead to mixed emotions.
 While you may be excited that they are getting the care they need, it is normal to feel anxious or even sad that you are passing the primary responsibilities over to someone else.
 For this reason, you must get to know and connect with the caregivers in your loved one’s memory care community.

-Community Senior Life, with memory care communities in Alabama and Florida, values the relationships between family members and community team members.
+With memory care communities across Alabama, Community Senior Life values the relationships between family members and community team members.
 To help you form these important bonds, we have gathered five tips that can help build connections.

 Take the Time to Introduce Yourself